jjk30/sample-exam/README.md

 # Sample Exam

+By participating in this exam, you agree to the following Honor Code:

+- *Personal Responsibility*: You acknowledge that you are responsible for your own work and will maintain the highest standards of honesty.

+- *Independent Effort*: You understand that this exam is an individual effort.
+Collaboration with others and seeking unauthorized assistance is strictly prohibited.

+- *Originality*: You affirm that all work submitted for this exam is entirely your own.
+This precludes the use of artificial intelligence aids, online platforms, or any other resources that may provide assistance with exam questions or tasks.
+Be sure to turn off any AI-based features on your computer or mobile devices before starting the exam.

+- *Time Constraints*: You acknowledge that this exam is timed and will be completed within the designated period.
+Any submission beyond the allotted time will be considered invalid.

+- *Confidentiality*: You understand that the content of this exam is confidential.
+You must not share any details or discuss any aspect of the exam with other students without express permission.

 ## Part 1: Multiple Choice

 Your answers to the multiple choice questions in this section should go into the `answers` dictionary found in the file `mc_answers.py` (instructions on how to modify the dictionary are found in the file).
 Each question is worth 2 points.